 Answer:

-If the current is increased in the conductor the deflection of the compass needle increases.
+If the current is increased in the conductor, the deflection of the compass needle increases.
 This happens because the strength of the magnetic field varies directly as the magnitude of the electric current or the current passing through the wire.Answer:

 (i) A current-carrying wire can be treated as the motion of positive charge particles along the wire in the direction of current.Answer:

-For practical length solenoid, the magnetic field strength is weaker at the ends and stronger within the solenoid.Answer:
+For a practical length solenoid, the magnetic field strength is weaker at the ends and stronger within the solenoid.Answer:

-Electric motor is a device which converts electrical energy into mechanical energy.22.
+An electric motor is a device which converts electrical energy into mechanical energy.22.
 What is the role of the two conducting stationary brushes in a simple electric motor?

 Answer: